Okay, so I've read many of these complaints and see some validity in them. My experience with the Kirby vacuum salesman is a tad different.

 To his surprise, that argument became invalid quickly.
 All in all after he realized that I was not bending and he knew that even if the vacuum was $600 I wouldn't keep it because I was more interested in the shampoo element than anything else, he rudely started to pack up the Kirby.
 Loudly banging the accessory cart down and huffing while he did so.
 Even attempted to walk into my bedroom without permission until I stopped him!

 I told him that he shouldn't take it personally because he didn't make the shampooer and he told me that he did take it personally because he owned it!
 After reading these posts I see that he was probably losing $800-$1300 hundred on the deal.
 Some people should be ashamed of themselves for marking these vacuums up so high and to the honest saleman I salute you!
 These vacuums are awesome, but for a small apartment it was not worth the investment...YET.

 Once I purchase a house, I will find a decent dealer and hope that they improve the shampooer and if not I'll take it anyway because for a good price it is certainly worth it.
 Note: My downpayment check was already cashed by Monday, and he never mentioned how he intended to refund me because he was so pissed.
 I'll update if this process proves to be laborious.
 He will know who I am if he reads this so I'll give him a little advice: Just because a sale falls through you don't have to lose your cool.

 I could be in a new house within the next year if all goes as planned and you could have gotten another sale once the vacuum purchase became feasible for me.
 Now, I will seek another distributor and tell all my neighbors to beware of you!

-Review about: Kirby Vacuum Cleaner.
+Product or Service Mentioned: Kirby Vacuum Cleaner.